 - If it is a very close family member that has died such as a husband, wife or child, you may want to write the Eulogy yourself, but ask somebody else to give it on your behalf.

 - The eulogy is the moment at which the deceased is brought close, and a time when he or she steps away.
 "It is at once a greeting and a letting go” Andrew Motion, Poet Laureate

-*If you’d like me to Compose the Eulogy for your love one, Please let me know!
-There is an additional fee, please call for details!
+*If you’d like me to Compose the Eulogy for your one, Please let me know!
+There is an additional fee of $100.00, please call for details!

-If you compose a Eulogy and want me to read it for you during the service, I will need the finished version at least 24 Hours before the service.
+If you compose a Eulogy and want me to read it during the service, I will need the finished version at least 24 Hours before the service.
 Samples are available by request.